Using .NET code from JavaScript using WebAssembly

 document.getElementById("out").innerHTML = `Result: ${result}`;

-Finally, you need to create an html file to load the JS module.
+Finally, create an HTML file to load the JavaScript module.

 index.html (HTML)